DynamicDyno/dynamicdyno.github.io/tech/_posts/2015-3-8-forwarding-email-digital-ocean-ubuntu.md

 sudo /etc/init.d/postfix reload
 {% endhighlight %}

 And that's it!
 You should be good to go.
 Send a message from a different account (for whatever reason, Gmail wouldn't deliver my messages from the same account) and see if it arrives in your inbox.
-If it's not arriving, try tailing the Postfix error log whiel you send an email:
+If it's not arriving, try tailing the Postfix error log while you send an email:

 {% highlight bash %}
 tail -f /var/log/mail.log